 For family or a group of friends, I would say driving there is probably the best option.
-One of the reason is, this offers you the maximum flexibility.
+One of the reasons is, this offers you maximum flexibility.
 No need to rush for the bus, no more timetable check, less trouble, not happy with the snow quality in Goryu today?
 It’s ok, just go to Cortina after lunch then!
-You can stock up at the supermarket so you can save some dining cost.
+You can stock up at the supermarket so you can save some dining costs.

 Plus, driving to Hakuba is much easier than driving in Hokkaido, so I really think it is a good idea for you to drive if you have like 4 persons in your group.
 For sure, as I mentioned in my other articles in SnowboardHow, please drive only if you are an experienced snow and icy road driver in your own country.
 The downside is the driver cannot drive until you guys are home.

 For public transportation options, the easiest way would be taking a direct bus, the Nagano Snow Shuttle from either Narita or Hakuba airport to Hakuba directly.
 Click here for more details.
 According to my experience, the whole journey takes around 6 hours with 2 breaks in between.

 If you would like to do a bus sightseeing before or after your Hakuba skiing/snowboarding trip, you can choose to take the highway bus running between Shinjuku and Hakuba, more details are here.
 The whole journey takes around 5 to 6 hours with 2 breaks in between too.

 Tips: If you are planning to take these buses, do make sure you make reservations first, especially if you are going on peak days like Christmas, New Year holiday, Chinese New Year holidays…It is very likely the bus will be full.